| Introduction 1. Comments of Other Intergovernmental

 punishment as specific crimes.
 Those acts came under article

-167 of the Penal Code on the abuse of power".(62)
+167 of the Penal Code on the abuse of power".(62) In recent years the Committee against Torture has made

 the recommendation to several countries, such as Austria,